sstose/oi_dd8/README.md

-This is a Drupal 8 starter project.
+## Drupal 8 starter project

+This project starts a new Drupal 8 project using Docker for Mac.
+After installation, instructions are also included on how to move an existing Drupal 8 site onto this installation.

 It combines the best of both:

 https://github.com/wodby/docker4drupal